Meet 9am each Saturday, Meadowhall Retail Park Sheffield S9 2YZ

 Introduction

 If you don’t ride in poor conditions, you are unlikely to be able to cope with them when they arise.
 There is a lot of published advice about NOT riding in fog.
 It’s true, if it can be avoided then other forms of transport may be preferable.
-But, life doesn’t dance to the tune of our personal lives.
+But, life doesn’t dance to the tune of the weather.
 I was riding up to Boulogne a couple of years ago.
 Just over the top of a hill I descended into a bank of fog.
 It was very thick, very cold and wet.
 There is no telling what we may encounter on a ride, so being able to skilfully ride in less than ideal conditions needs to be in every rider’s skill set.
 This article gives you advice on how to ride safely when the clouds hit the mountain tops or fog settles in the valleys; or, anywhere else on your route.

 The model for the advice in this article is: you, the bike and the ride.
 When riding, starting with yourself is always a really good place to begin.
 Your views and beliefs about your riding ability are the key to helping you to ride safely.
 Preparing yourself can be the difference between an enjoyable instead of a difficult ride.
 Unlike clothes, we don’t have spare body parts in the wardrobe just in case things go wrong.
 Your machine, of whatever type and size needs to be able to help you get to where you want to go in one piece.
 Riding in different environments is a vital skill set for all riders.
 A sudden change of route may put you in the types of places you haven’t ridden before.
 If you normally ride on smooth highways, suddenly riding on rutted back roads can make for some very butt-clenching moments.